veracity/veracity-documentation/sections/vap/reading-reports/bookmarks.md

 6. Select the **Share** button.

 If you get the "The user does not have access to this entity" error when trying to share the bookmark with a user, contact the user admnistrator and request that they add the user to the entity with the report.

+Note that if you update a bookmark you have shared with other users, it will not get updated for them.

 ## To delete a bookmark